 One criteria of the IELTS Speaking test is fluency and coherence.
 To assess this, your examiners will look for words and phrases called discourse markers.
 This blog post will explain what they are and how to use them to get a higher IELTS Speaking score.

-A very important part of the fluency and coherence assessed in the IELTS speaking test are words and phrases called discourse markers.
-The term may sound complicated but the idea is simple: discourse markers are words and phrases we use to move through conversations, going from one idea to the next, to introduce new topics or return to old ones.
+In simple terms, discourse markers are words and phrases we use to move through conversations, going from one idea to the next, to introduce new topics or return to old ones.

-In my opinion
+1. In my opinion

-At the dinner table:
+Imagine saying this at the dinner table: